dotnet/docs-maui/docs/data-cloud/push-notifications.md

     }
     ```

-1. In the `MainPage` class, implement the `OnRegisterButtonClicked` and `OnDeregisterButtonClicked` event handlers, calling the corresponding register and deregister methods:
+1. In the `MainPage` class, implement the `OnRegisterButtonClicked` and `OnDeregisterButtonClicked` event handlers, calling the corresponding register and deregister methods on the `INotificationRegistrationService` object:

     ```csharp
     void OnRegisterButtonClicked(object sender, EventArgs e)